amalik27/dataroyaleai/README.md

 All worries, complaints, errors, annoyances, and tribulations will only be accepted in written form.

  ## Set Up API Platform
- (MUST BE WORKING ON LINUX MACHINE) UBUNTU PREFERRED -Import ```tiers.sql``` file into php myadmin
+ (MUST BE WORKING ON LINUX MACHINE - UBUNTU PREFERRED -Import ```tiers.sql``` file into php myadmin
 -Verify that the 3 rows are correct inside the ```tiers.sql``` file -Install docker - if docker is not started put command (```sudo systemctl start docker```) or (```sudo service docker start```)
+- All file paths must be begin from root folder